PolarWizard/Emulators/Intel 8080 Emulator/README.md

 # Intel 8080
-Written in C++20, the goal of this project is to completely emulate every aspect of the Intel 8080 CPU, with the ultimate goal of using this chip to emulate one of the highest grossing and most influential video games of all time:
+Written in C++20, this emulator emulates every aspect of the Intel 8080 processor, this chip was the brains behind many arcade games back in the day and it was most notably used in one of the highest grossing and most influential video games of all time:
 Space Invaders

 ### Test ROM results